techpines/express.io/docs/faq.md

 ### Is Express.io a drop-in replacement for express?

-YES!
-Just replace express with express.io, and you should have no issues with your current app.
+Yes, just replace express with express.io, and you should have no issues with your current app.

 ### Is Express.io ready for production?

-YES!
-We have been using it in production without issue.
+Yes, we have been using it in production without issue.

 ### What is a "contrib shout out"?